Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsubsection{The Taylor series invariant}

-In~\cite{VN2003} V\~{u} Ng\d{o}c proves that the semi-global\footnote{i.e.~in a neighborhood of the fiber over the critical point.} structure of a focus-focus singular point is completely determined by a Taylor series.
+The semi-global\footnote{I.e.,~in a neighborhood of the f\/iber over the critical point.} structure of a focus-focus singular point is determined by a~formal power series in two variables up to the suitable notion of isomorphism (see~\cite{VNSnotes,VN2003}).

-\begin{definition} Let $\mathbb{R}[[X,Y]]$ denote the algebra of real formal power series in two variables and let $\rxyz \subset \mathbb{R}[[X,Y]]$ be the subspace of series $\sum_{i,j\geq0}\si_{i,j}X^iY^j$ which have $\si_{0,0}=0$ and $\si_{0,1}\in[0,2\pi)$. \end{definition}
+\begin{Definition} Let $\mathbb{R}[[X,Y]]$ denote the algebra of real formal power series in two variables and let $\rxyz \subset \mathbb{R}[[X,Y]]$ be the subspace of series $\sum\limits_{i,j\geq0}\si_{i,j}X^iY^j$ which have $\si_{0,0}=0$ and $\si_{0,1}\in[0,2\pi)$. \end{Definition}